Visiting the Caracol Mayan Ruins in Belize

 How to get to Caracol

 In the coming years, you can anticipate larger buses from cruise ships making their way to the site.
-Currently, though, it still takes about 2 hours to reach the site, providing travelers with a free “Belize massage” during the latter part of the drive.
+It still takes about 2 hours to reach the site, providing travelers with a free “Belize massage” during the latter part of the drive.

 Welcome to Caracol sign